Market Turnover

 OTC Clear further expanded the clearing services to CCS with references to SOFR and HONIA on 10 May 2021.

-Clearing Service Launch of Interest Rate Swaps and Basis Swaps with Reference to New Floating Rate Options
+6 July 2020 Clearing Service Launch of IRS and Basis Swaps with reference to RFRs

 In Hong Kong, TMA has identified HONIA as the RFR for HKD.
 To provide greater transparency for the new HONIA market, OTC Clear has developed a proxy methodology which simulates a HONIA curve since 6 July 2020.
 Such services would facilitate HONIA rate projection and hence increase the liquidity of the HONIA market.